guru-dhanush/guru-dhanush/README.md

 ## 🚀 About Me

 I'm a passionate **Full Stack Developer** and **AI Enthusiast** with expertise in building scalable web applications and cloud-native solutions.
-Currently working as a Cloud Associate Engineer at **Niveus Solutions (Part of NTT DATA)**, where I lead frontend development for business-critical applications.
+Currently working as a Cloud Associate Engineer at **Niveus Solutions (Part of NTT DATA)**.

 ## 🎖️ Certifications